 One of the big changes in the world which will change the world will be technology.
 It will completely transform our lives.
 Already it is a huge part of how we live, work and play.
 We do not always realise it but it is.
 If I ask who in this room does not own a handphone, please put your hand up.
 (No one does.)
 You know what I mean.
 But think 20 years ago how it was in 1992, not a lifetime ago, just 20 years.
 It was not like that.
 People used coin phones, card phones.
 When recruits were called in camp, confinement, queue up to phone home, like that (points to picture of recruits queuing for public phone on screen).
 Today when you are called up or when your sons are called up BMTC Pulau Tekong, the first night the instructors tell them please use your handphone, call home.
 Call your mother first, then call your girlfriend.

 In 1992, the Internet had not yet come to Singapore and nowhere in the world did anybody imagine Facebook or Youtube, or how these gizmos and new fangled things would impact societies, impact our lives.
 And today Singapore is one of the most wired countries in the world.
 So just think back those 20 years and ask yourself how you can imagine what 20 years from now will be like.
-Not just the technology but what the technology will do to our lives.
+Not just the technology but what the technology has done to our lives.
 I just give you a few examples of things which we can see now, which I think will be big in the next 20 years.
 A lot of it to do with IT, with computers, with robots.
 The first one is this mysterious thing (points to picture of UAV on screen).
 This unidentified flying object was seen at a BMT passing out parade on the (Marina Bay) floating platform recently.
 It created buzz on the Internet.
 People asked is this a secret spy project belonging to MINDEF.
 So I asked MINDEF, “is this a secret spy project?”
 MINDEF told me, after investigating the matter carefully, they said no, it has nothing to do with me.
 This is a UAV, an unmanned aerial vehicle.
 No pilot but it flies, it is smart.
 And whom does it belong to?
 Jack Neo filming his latest movie, ‘Ah Boys to Men!’
 It is just one of many users which UAVs will have in the future.
 Militaries use them – reconnaissance targeting, communications; civilians use them.
 You can use them for crowd control, you can use them for civil defence purposes, you can use them to manage crops, to keep track of what is happening on broad areas.
 So many countries are interested in this.

 The US Defence Advanced Research Projects Agency (DARPA) ran a competition recently on the Internet for people to design UAVs, using crowd sourcing.
 There was an NTU team which participated in this competition.
 The competition was called “uavforge.net” and the NTU team submitted a UAV, participated in this and that entry was called “Extractor X”.
 There were 140 teams which competed in this competition from all over the world.
 Extractor X from Singapore got into the final 10 and eventually ranked six out of this 140.
 And I should tell you that amongst the people whom they came ahead of, one was from the Massachusetts Institute of Technology (MIT) and the other one was from the Japanese Ministry of Defence.
 So I think that we did well.